Retirement Plan Specialist

 Fun Fact: Rick has been known to travel long distances for a good piece of pie!

 Personal Information: Rick and his wife Karen reside in Ellicott City, MD.
-They have two children, Alex and Taylor.
-The Hope family has strong roots in Howard County as they have been residents there for the past 31 years.
+They have raised two children, Alex and Taylor, who are now grown and living independently.
+The Hope family has strong roots in Howard County as they have been residents there for the past 35 years.
 Rick is also a member of Grace Community Church, in Fulton, Maryland.

 ¹The PLANSPONSOR Retirement Plan Adviser of the Year includes winners across four categories: individual, small team, large team and mega team.
 Judges look for advisory practices that employ industry best practices across a number of areas, including the implementation of auto enrollment, auto escalation and re-enrollment, especially at higher levels than the industry norms.
 Advisers that are successful in the award program need to demonstrate a commitment to outcomes-based measurement and encourage plan sponsor clients to create plans not that are just in the best interest of the company but are in the best interest of participants.
 This award does not evaluate the quality of services provided to clients and is not indicative of future performance.
 Neither the advisors nor their parent firms pay a fee to PLANSPONSOR in exchange for the Retirement Plan Adviser of the Year award.